 This iconic statue is made of steel and fiberglass.

-	The landmark can only be accessed through the Villas San Pedro entrance, and the best time to visit is from 10:00 am to 4:00 pm.
+The Christ of the Sacred Heart can only be accessed through the Villas San Pedro entrance, and the best time to visit is between 10:00 am and 4:00 pm.

 When it comes to all things fishing, another on the list of must-do activities is a visit to the nearby fishing village of Puerto Popotla.

 This small village, located approximately four miles south of Rosarito Beach, has an intriguing history.

 It is said that during the prohibition, Al Capone had a house in Popotla.